ropensci-archive/reproducibility-guide/sections/references/index.md

 categories:
 ---

+This page is a curated list of scholarly literature, conference presentations, blog posts, videos, websites and other resources relevant to reproducible research.
+Please add your own items by making a pull request at our [github repository](https://github.com/ropensci/reproducibility-guide/blob/gh-pages/sections/references/index.md).

-## Scholarly literature on reproducible research
+## Scholarly literature on reproducible research (in alphabetical order)

 Barnes, N. Publish your computer code: it is good enough.
 Nature.
 467, (2010), 753.(http://www.nature.com/news/2010/101013/full/467753a.html) [pdf](http://www.nature.com/news/2010/101013/pdf/467753a.pdf)